-i) S&M expenses: S&M expenses are the costs of communicating UTMD's differences and product advantages, providing training and other customer service in support of the use of UTMD's solutions, attending clinical meetings and medical trade shows, administering customer agreements, advertising, processing orders, shipping, paying commissions to outside independent representatives and, if applicable, paying the MDET in the U.S. In markets where UTMD sells directly to end-users, which in 2016 was the U.S., Ireland, UK and Australia, the largest components of S&M expenses were the cost of employing direct sales representatives, including associated costs of travel, subsistence and communications and the cost of customer service required to timely process orders.
-The trade-off between higher gross profit margins for selling directly at end user prices is higher S&M expenses as a percent of sales.
-Starting in 2017, UTMD is selling direct to end user facilities in Canada and France.
-The 2017 S&M expenses associated with direct France sales will be absorbed by the UK subsidiary without increasing resources significantly, helping offset the prior declining UK OIM.
-The 2017 S&M expenses associated with UTMD's new Canada subsidiary, formally Utah Medical Products Canada Limited, but operating as Femcare Canada, will be similar to the operating costs incurred in 2014 when UTMD set up its own distribution facility and employees in Australia.
-Like Femcare Australia, Femcare Canada will be purely a distribution operation.
+i) S&M expenses: S&M expenses are the costs of communicating UTMD's differences and product advantages, providing training and other customer service in support of the use of UTMD's solutions, attending clinical meetings and medical trade shows, administering customer agreements, advertising, processing orders, shipping, paying commissions to outside independent representatives and, if applicable, paying the MDET in the U.S. In markets where UTMD sells directly to end-users, which in 2017 included the U.S., Ireland, UK, Australia, France and Canada, the largest components of S&M expenses were the cost of employing direct sales representatives, including associated costs of travel, subsistence and communications and the cost of customer service required to timely process orders.
+The theoretical trade-off between higher gross profit margins for selling directly at end user prices is higher S&M expenses as a percent of sales.
+However, the S&M expenses associated with direct France sales were effectively absorbed by the UK subsidiary without increasing S&M resources.
+The S&M expenses associated with UTMD's new Canada subsidiary, Femcare Canada, in its first year were substantially absorbed by existing S&M resources in the U.S.

 S&M expenses include all customer support costs including training.
 In general, training is not required for UTMD's products since they are well-established and have been clinically widely used.
 Written "Instructions For Use" are packaged with all finished devices.
-Although UTMD does not have any explicit contracts with customers to provide training, it does agree to provide hospital members in-service and clinical training as required and reasonably requested.
+Although UTMD does not have any explicit contracts with customers to provide training, it does provide hospital in-service and clinical training as required and reasonably requested.